artyom/mdlinks/README.md

-If a link references an existing markdown document and has a fragment part, this tool checks that such a link points to an existing markdown header, using the same rules of unique ID generating as GitHub markdown rendering.
+If a link references an existing markdown document and has a fragment part, this tool checks that such a link points to an existing markdown header, following similar (but not exactly matching) rules of unique ID generating as GitHub markdown rendering.

 For example, use the `#table-of-contents` link fragment to reference the “Table of Contents” header.

+Using special symbols or extra formatting in the header will likely produce an ID that differs from what GitHub could have generated.

 ## Command-line tool